herrkami/isopod/README.md

 ## Other formats

 ### frequency
-Frequencies are represented in Hz oder mHz and implemented as `u32`.
-For some necessary internal operations frequencies have to be multiplied together and hence some `i64`-operations occur.
-Truncating the precision to `u16` or so for increased performance would reduce to frequency resolution to almost 1 Hz and is therefore inacceptable.
+Frequencies are represented in `Hz` oder `mHz` and implemented as `u32`.
+For some internal operations frequencies have to be multiplied and hence some 64 bit operations are necessary to avoid overflow.

+Representing the frequency as `u16` for increased performance would reduce the frequency resolution to almost 1 Hz and is therefore not acceptable.